Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/017_EXP_MDL_ATOMIC_TRUTH/017_EXP_MDL_ATOMIC_TRUTH.md

 The "Old Lady" model predicts compression to atomic truths:

-**Can we find the minimum description length (MDL) for concepts — the shortest prompt that still produces the desired behavior?**
+**Can we find the minimum description length (MDL) for concepts, the shortest prompt that still produces the desired behavior?**

 ### 1.2 Why This Matters